AyrA/YtStream/README.md

 3. Run `YtStream.exe`
 4. Go to http://localhost:5000

+YtStream is built in a way that allows it to function in one of three ways:

+- Standalone (as shown above) which also works as GGI backend
+- Using IIS
+- As Windows Service

 Note: Commits are generally only pushed to master after building them locally.
-This means you should be able to download and build this project from source as well.
+This means you should be able to download and build the latest version of this project from source as well.

 ### File system layout